 Keep it close to the vest from now on!

 Another thought is that from this point on, I would not talk about the preps she has made with her relatives or friends and neighbors.
 Keeping this a little closer to the vest may be the better option since she is not surrounded by like-minded people.
-We talk about our ideas with others that support it and who are making preps.
+We talk about our ideas with others that support them and who are making preps.
 With like-minded people, we can share ideas, experiences, and what we’ve learned.

-4 Tips to Get the Message Across
+4 Tips to Get the Message Across to Unprepared Family Members

-I have been very fortunate in that my wife, and extended family are very like-minded.
+I have been very fortunate in that my wife and extended family are very like-minded.
 I myself am not a member of the Church of Jesus Christ of Latter Day Saints (LDS, or “Mormon”) but living in Utah, most of my neighbors are.
 LDS folks take preparedness very seriously, so even my neighbors are very supportive of my lifestyle.

 That said, it hasn’t always been easy.
 I am prior military, and one of the many benefits of that experience was the immersion into vast diversity amongst even my small unit.
 Of course, there were plenty of like-minded folks to interact with, but there were plenty who did not see eye to eye.
 One of the difficulties in persuading someone to prepare for emergencies when you’re Active Duty is the sense of security provided by the military.
 They know they will be fed and taken care of, even in a disaster.